antarctica/lantern/docs/setup.md

 ### Power Automate SharePoint proxy

 1. import `resources/flows/lantern-sharepoint-proxy.zip` into Power Automate as a new flow
-2. configure the flow connections and generate a HTTP endpoint
+2. configure the flow connections and generate an HTTP endpoint
 3. set the relevant [Config](/docs/config.md) option in the `.env` template and Ansible Vault for use in the [Environment Module](/docs/deployment.md#environment-module) template

 ### Power Automate SAN proxy

 1. import `resources/flows/lantern-san-proxy.zip` into Power Automate as a new flow
-2. configure the flow connections and generate a HTTP endpoint
+2. configure the flow connections and generate an HTTP endpoint
 3. set the relevant [Config](/docs/config.md) option in the `.env` template and Ansible Vault for use in the [Environment Module](/docs/deployment.md#environment-module) template